-8 Fall Day Trips in New England for Families
+15 Fall Day Trips From Boston for Families

-With its showy autumn colors, fall is a perfect season for a New England family day trip.
-And even though you don't have to hit the road to glimpse some red and gold, these eight locales across Massachusetts, Connecticut, New Hampshire, Vermont, Maine, and Rhode Island boast some particularly stunning foliage displays.
-Each destination happens to also feature some special spots where kids love to hike, play, and sample seasonal treats, making for a perfect day or weekend escape from the back-to-school grind.
+With its showy colors and cooler air, autumn is a perfect season for a family day trip from Boston.
+And even though you don't have to hit the road to glimpse some of fall's red and gold, these locales across Massachusetts, Connecticut, New Hampshire, Vermont, Maine, and Rhode Island boast some particularly stunning foliage displays.
+Each destination on our list of fall trips from Boston features places where kids love to hike, play, and sample seasonal treats, making for well-spent days or a weekend escape from the back-to-school grind.

 There are many bird species to spot in the marshlands of Maudslay.
 Photo by Nancy Witham Allred/courtesy of Newburyport.com

 You can't go wrong puttering around the North Shore this time of year.
-Make a detour off Route 1A to Salem for Halloween activities, or Ipswich for apple picking or a corn maze, or just enjoy the views on the way to Newburyport, a historic shipbuilding and trade port with a charming brick main street and leafy rolling hills.
+On your way, make a detour to Ipswich for apple picking or a corn maze, or just enjoy the views on the way to Newburyport, a historic shipbuilding and trade port with a charming brick main street and leafy rolling hills.

 See: Encompassing 400 acres, Maudslay State Park is a big, beautiful gem hugging the Merrimack River.
 In October, bring the kids to the annual "Maudslay is Haunted" walk through the park, where actors from Theater in the Open provide spooky (but not too scary) sketches in the woods.

 Play: Cashman Park is a super-fun playground featuring slides, swings, a pirate ship play structure, and pretty river views.